 Finding an effective way to divide your audience into groups with similar qualities is an important part of marketing.
 Providing those groups with relevant content, product information, and an unforgettable brand experience?
 That’s every marketer’s goal!

 As personalization becomes more a requirement than just a preference, it is more important than ever to provide customers with a tailored experience.
-In an ideal world, each customer or prospect would receive an entirely unique marketing, website and purchasing experience.
+In an ideal world, each customer or prospect would receive entirely unique marketing, website and purchasing experiences.
 In theory, this is how account-based marketing works — businesses target key accounts with extremely tailored approaches in order to give them a personalized experience for maximum effect.

 ABM, however, can be time-consuming and costly if you were to approach every single customer or prospect in this way.
 Combining ABM with a segmentation strategy helps businesses get the best of both worlds!
 With ABM, key accounts that create or have the potential to create the most value are prioritized and receive a unique experience.
 With segmentation, key groups of customers or prospects are identified, and each group receives a unique experience.